 23.2 As part of the conditions of carriage for goods, the Contracting Parties shall establish a common regional waybill, listing, inter alia, the wagon and container number.

-23.3 Further specifications, including liability, claim settlement and litigation between consignors, consignees and carriers, and allocation of freight revenues among the Contracting Parties, shall be defined in Annex 11 , as well as in the relevant Technical Arrangements between the competent authorities of the Contracting Parties.
+23.3 Further specifications, including liability, claim settlement and litigation between consignors, consignees and carriers, and allocation of freight revenues among the Contracting Parties, shall be defined in a future dedicated Annex to be adopted by the Contracting Parties, as well as in the relevant Technical Arrangements between the competent authorities of the Contracting Parties.

 Article 24: Sanitary and Phytosanitary Inspection

-The Contracting Parties shall comply with the international agreements, to which they are parties, related to the regulations of the World Trade Organization (WTO), the World Health Organization (WHO), the Food and Agriculture Organization (FAO), the International Plant Protection Convention (IPPC), and the World Organization for Animal Health (OIE), with regard to the inspection of goods crossing the border.
+The Contracting Parties shall comply with the international agreements, bilateral or multilateral agreements, to which they are parties, related to the regulations of the World Trade Organization (WTO), the World Health Organization (WHO), the Food and Agriculture Organization (FAO), the International Plant Protection Convention (IPPC), and the World Organization for Animal Health (OIE), with regard to the inspection of goods crossing the border.

 Article 25: Special Regimes for the Transport by Railway of Particular Categories of Goods

-25.1 The Framework shall not apply to the transport by railway of dangerous and prohibited goods, as defined in Annex 1.
+25.1 The Framework shall not apply to the transport by railway of dangerous and prohibited goods, as defined in a future dedicated Annex to be adopted by the Contracting Parties.

-25.2 The transport by railway of perishable goods, as defined in Annex 2, shall be granted a priority regime for border crossing clearance formalities, as set out in Annex 2, in order to avoid any undue delay.
+25.2 The transport by railway of perishable goods, as defined in such future dedicated Annex to be adopted by the Contracting Parties, shall be granted a priority regime for border crossing clearance formalities, as set out in said Annex, in order to avoid any undue delay.

 or